Hi Friends! Thanks for joining me again on the blog. If you’re new here, WELCOME! And if you’re a vet, WELCOME BACK!

 Ask for help

 Mamas: Please, please, please ask for help.
 You are not weak or a bad mom by asking for help.
 Make a list of your support people and various tasks they can do such as changing diapers, laundry, preparing meals, entertaining older children, or holding the baby.
+If you don’t have a lot of physical support from family and friends outsourcing can be helpful.
+My husband and I do not have a large support system around us during this pregnancy therefore; I plan to outsource.
+This can include cleaning, laundry, cooking, grocery pick up, or meal subscription boxes.
+We made meals in advance and popped them in the freezer when we didn’t have time to make meals.
+We’ve already started creating our list.

 In addition to you support system there are professionals who are trained to help you during your recovery period such as lactation consultants, postpartum doulas, or licensed therapists & mental wellness coaches such as myself.
 You do not have to go at this alone.